pcmushthaq/CustomQtGraph/README.md

 ## Example Line Graph

-To create a simple line graph, create an instance of QCustomGraph and add a LineGraphSeries element inside
+To create a simple line graph, create an instance of QCustomGraph and add a LineGraphSeries element inside.

+The xAxis and yAxis should be set to plot the graphs properly

 ```
 import QCustomGraph